-This manuscript constitutes the second part of a double contribution.
+This paper constitutes the second part of a double contribution.
 Both parts support each other in an integrative way and should be interpreted as a single entity.
-The first part from Lorente et al., (2021b) provides a comprehensive overview on the current status, achievements, challenges, coordinated efforts and the roadmap to transform individual HFR systems into a fully integrated HFR network in the Mediterranean.
-Additionally, this work shows how these joint efforts have benefited and boosted the HFR data integration into services and the development of a broad range of multidisciplinary science-based and fit-for-purpose applications, contributing to leverage the HFR data to its fullest potential.
+The first part from Lorente et al. (2022) provides a comprehensive overview of the current status, achievements, challenges, coordinated efforts and roadmap to transform individual HFR systems into a fully integrated HFR network in the Mediterranean.
+Additionally, this work shows how these joint efforts have benefited and boosted HFR data integration into services and the development of a broad range of multidisciplinary science-based and fit-for-purpose applications, contributing to leveraging the HFR data to their fullest potential.